2022 Culture Collective project for Creative Scotland, Exploring island colour with Jon Macleod

 2021 July - January 2022 Artist in residence, Tobar an Dualchais and ATLAS arts

-2020 – present – Artist residency in the community.
-Funding secured from Bord na Ghaidhlig (Year of Coasts and Waters) to build a ‘model for learning’ through Gaelic Arts in the Community, West Lewis.
+2020 – 2022 – Artist residency in the community.
+Bord na Ghaidhlig (Year of Coasts and Waters) the outcome of which can be seen at www.ealainaite.com

 2020 – commissioned to take part in An Lanntair’s ‘Ainm Aite’ Gaelic Placename Project, for Borve, High Borve and Mealbost.

 2019 – present - Teaching Art Practitioner for An Lanntair arts Centre, producing interpretation for Gallery Packs, teaching an adult education courses (including creative journaling, Gaelic Month and as part of their Dark Skies Festivals).